-In December 2019, a novel strain of coronavirus, SARS-CoV-2, which causes coronavirus disease 2019, or COVID-19, surfaced in Wuhan, China.
-Since then, COVID-19 has spread across the world to almost every country, including the United Kingdom, the United States and many other European countries.
-In March 2020, our global workforce transitioned to working remotely with the exception of clinical trial-related activities that required lab-based activity or manufacturing.
-We implemented protocols and procedures to ensure the safety of our employees working on site, including requirements to wear personal protective equipment and conduct, temperature checks at entry and the Company has offered COVID-19 testing to any employee with symptoms or at suspected risk of exposure to the virus.
-In June, the Company started to reopen its laboratories and offices based on a phased approach that is principles-based and local in design, with a focus on continuity of patient treatment, employee safety and optimal work environment.
-We are continuing with the measures and policies described above and have implemented a booking system for office and lab access to control and limit occupancy in line with social distancing guidelines and to ensure we can efficiently track activity and contact trace, if needed.
+In March 2020, the Company's global workforce transitioned to working remotely with the exception of clinical trial related activities that required laboratory-based activity or manufacturing.
+The Company implemented protocols and procedures to ensure the safety of its employees working on site, including requirement to wear personal protective equipment, temperature checks at entry and offered COVID-19 testing for any employee with symptoms or at suspected risk of exposure to virus.
+In June 2020, the Company began the implementation of its workplace re-entry plan, based on a phased approach that is principles-based and local in design, with a focus on continuity of patient treatment and working to bring its workforce back on-site safely.
+It has implemented policies to control and limit office and lab access in line with social distancing guidelines and for contact tracing if needed.

-The Company is tracking COVID-19 developments in Europe and the United States closely for their potential impact on the Company's clinical trial sites, logistics and supply chain to ensure we can maintain clinical trial conduct and data integrity.
-As the patients in our trials are severely immune suppressed as a consequence of their underlying disease and the treatment they receive, the Company is monitoring not only the COVID-19 dynamic but also other transmissible infectious diseases, in particular influenza.
+The Company continues to track COVID-19 developments in Europe and the United States closely for their potential impact on its clinical trial sites, logistics and supply chain to ensure it can continue to maintain clinical trial conduct and data integrity.
+As the patients in its trials are severely immune suppressed as a consequence of their underlying disease and the treatment they receive in the trials, the Company is also monitoring other transmissible infectious diseases, including influenza.

-The Company is not aware of any specific event or circumstance that has impacted on our operations in a manner which would require us to update our estimates, judgments or revise the carrying value of our assets or liabilities during the three and six months ended June 30, 2020.
-However, these estimates may change, as new events occur and additional information is obtained, relating to COVID-19 or otherwise.
+The Company is not aware of any specific event or circumstance that has impacted on its operations in a manner which would require the Company to update its estimates, judgments or revise the carrying value of its assets or liabilities during the three and nine months ended September 30, 2020.
+However, these estimates may change, as new events occur and additional information is obtained, relating to the COVID-19 pandemic or otherwise.
 Changes in estimates would be recognized in the consolidated financial statements as soon as they become known.